 Get Started

-FireDucks beta is released on pypi.org under the 3-Clause BSD License (the Modified BSD License).
+FireDucks is released on pypi.org under the 3-Clause BSD License (the Modified BSD License).

 Install